Black-Eyed Peas with Bacon and Tasso

 In a 5 ½ quart saucepan or large Dutch oven, combine the stock, peas, bacon, tasso, onions, bell peppers, celery, and garlic.
 Cover pan and bring to a boil over high heat, stirring occasionally so peas don’t stick.
 Put lid askew and continue boiling about 5 minutes.

 Stir well, reduce heat to maintain a simmer, and re-cover pan with lid askew.
 Simmer about 1 hour, stirring occasionally (more often toward the end of cooking time so the mixture doesn’t scorch.)
-Stir in the Vegetable Magic®, re-cover pan, and simmer about 30-mintues, stirring frequently and being careful the mixture doesn’t scorch.
+Stir in the Vegetable Magic®, re-cover pan, and simmer about 20 minutes, stirring frequently and being careful the mixture doesn’t scorch.
 If it does scorch, do not stir; change to a new pan.